-In October 2020, APSG I, a SPAC sponsored by Apollo, completed an IPO, ultimately raising total gross proceeds of \$17 million.
+In October 2020, APSG I, a SPAC sponsored by Apollo, completed an IPO, ultimately raising total gross proceeds of \$\$17 million.
 APSG Sponsor, L.P., a subsidiary of Apollo, held Class B ordinary shares of APSG I, and consolidated it as a VIE.
 In May 2022, APSG I completed a business combination with American Express Global Business Travel.
 As a result of the business combination, Apollo no longer consolidates APSG I as a VIE.
-The deconsolidation resulted in an unrealized gain of \$162 million, which includes \$82 million of unrealized gains related to previously held Class B ordinary shares, which converted to Class A ordinary shares of the newly merged entity, presented in net gains from investment activities within Other income (loss) - Asset Management in the condensed consolidated statements of operations for the three and six months ended June 30, 2022.
+The deconsolidation resulted in an unrealized gain of \$162 million, which includes \$\$2 million of unrealized gains related to previously held Class B ordinary shares, which converted to Class A ordinary shares of the newly merged entity, presented in net gains from investment activities within Other income (loss) - Asset Management in the condensed consolidated statements of operations for the three and nine months ended September 30, 2022.
 Apollo continues to hold a non-controlling interest in the merged entity at fair value, elected under the fair value option, which is primarily presented within Investments (Asset Management) in the condensed consolidated statements of financial condition.

-On February 12, 2021, APSG II, a SPAC sponsored by Apollo, completed an IPO, raising total gross proceeds of \$990 million.
+On February 12, 2021, APSG II, a SPAC sponsored by Apollo, completed an IPO, raising total gross proceeds of \$90 million.
 APSG Sponsor II, L.P., a subsidiary of Apollo, holds Class B ordinary shares of APSG II, and consolidates APSG II as a VIE.
 In May 2023, APSG II amended its articles of association and now has until February 12, 2024 to complete an initial business combination.
 Also in May 2023, shareholders holding an aggregate of 51,089,882 of APSG II's Class A ordinary shares exercised their right to redeem their shares.
-Following such redemptions, 17,910,118 Class A ordinary shares remain outstanding and approximately \$186 million remained in APSG II's trust account as of June 30, 2023.
+Following such redemptions, 17,910,118 Class A ordinary shares remain outstanding.
+As of September 30, 2023, \$89 million of cash remained in APSG II's trust account.

 On July 13, 2021, Acropolis Infrastructure Acquisition Corp. ("Acropolis"), a SPAC sponsored by Apollo, completed an IPO, ultimately raising total gross proceeds of \$345 million.
 Acropolis Infrastructure Acquisition Sponsor, L.P., a subsidiary of Apollo, holds Class B common stock of Acropolis, and consolidates Acropolis as a VIE.
 In June 2023, Acropolis amended its certificate of incorporation and now has until July 13, 2024 to complete an initial business combination.
 Also in June 2023, shareholders holding an aggregate of 26,499,201 shares of Acropolis' Class A common stock exercised their right to redeem their shares.
-Following such redemptions, 8,000,799 shares of Class A common stock remain outstanding and approximately \$83 million remained in Acropolis' trust account as of June 30, 2023.
+Following such redemptions, 8,000,799 shares of Class A common stock remain outstanding.
+As of September 30, 2023, \$83 million of cash remained in Acropolis' trust account.